 These outstanding offerings will be further enriched by the monthly Research Seminars of UEA’s Centre for Japanese Studies, which bring to together scholars and professionals working on Japan across the UK and Europe and are a regular part of the course curriculum.

 The intellectual rigour of the programme will be complemented by access to the unique collection of Japanese art at the Sainsbury Centre located at UEA’s campus.
 The collection boasts outstanding examples of prehistoric art, Buddhist sculptures, paintings and ceramics.
 The collection will provide students with first-hand experience of studying Japan’s material culture through artefacts, and learning about Japan’s past and present through art objects.
 Students will be encouraged to use this collection for their study, and to gather experience in curating, researching, and communicating about Japanese culture.

 We hope that this course will help create a new generation of versatile experts on Japan, who are well equipped to cross geographical, disciplinary, and institutional borders, ready to jump-start their careers in this exciting field.

 Selected scholarships for outstanding candidates who enrol in this course will be available.
-The Sainsbury Institute are currently offering the Undergraduate Essay Prize in Japanese Art History, which carries an award of 500 GBP and a scholarship of half of domestic tuition fees (deadline 31 May 2022).
-Alongside this is the Sainsbury Institute Studentship in Japanese Art History, offering full domestic fees for the course to an outstanding student specializing in Japanese art history (deadline 30 June 2022).
+The Sainsbury Institute are currently offering the Undergraduate Essay Prize in Japanese Art History, which carries an award of 500 GBP and a scholarship of half of domestic tuition fees (deadline to be announced).
+Alongside this is the Sainsbury Institute Studentship in Japanese Art History, offering full domestic fees for the course to an outstanding student specializing in Japanese art history (deadline to be announced).
 You can find out more about how to apply here.